All Episodes

 Such a good negotiator.

-Sam Sung is in an emailed statement said the company continues to evaluate new investment needs in the United States.
+And a person familiar with the matter telling Reuters, amid growing concerns about potential protectionism, Samsung is in an emailed statement said the company continues to evaluate new investment needs in the United States.

 Bringing jobs back to America and getting America back to work.

-Music All right, I got a lot to say on fake news.
+All right, I got a lot to say on fake news.

 We'll get to that.

-Um I see my former colleague Megan Kelly.
+I see my former colleague Megan Kelly.

 She just can't cut a break.

-Anyway, she got hired by NBC News, and the Hill is reporting that the National Association of Black Journalists is slamming NBC.
+Anyway, she got hired by NBC News, and The Hill is reporting that the National Association of Black Journalists is slamming NBC.

-Now apparently they offered Tamara Hall a multi-year multi-million dollar contract.
+Now, apparently, they offered Tamara Hall a multi-year, multi-million dollar contract.

-Because apparently they're making way for Megan Kelly to take the hour that she and I guess Al Roker had together at 9 a.m.
+Anyway, she didn't want to take it because apparently they're making way for Megan Kelly to take the hour that she and I guess Al Roker had together at 9 a.m.

 Anyway, so the group is now accusing NBC of whitewashing to make way for Megan Kelly's arrival.